redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 ## What just happened?

-Grove collected all the code for your app and put it in a Docker container.
-It created a database and replaced your `DATABASE_URL` connection string with ours.
-Then it started the container on our servers and let our web server know to make it available at that funny new domain name.
+Grove collected all the code for your app and sent it to a "builder" container to actually build the app.
+It created a database and replaced your `DATABASE_URL` connection string with an instance of SQLite running internally.
+It transfered the built to a "runner" container and connected to the internet at the funny URL above!

 ## Claiming Your App

-That gets our site online, but there's no way to check on the status of our containers, watch logs, set ENV vars, create a custom domain, etc. To do that, you'll need to claim your app by creating an account at [https://grove.dev](https://grove.dev) In addition to the URL you opened above, the CLI also returned a URL to claim your account.
+That gets our site online, but there's no way to check on the status of our site, watch logs, set ENV vars, etc. To do that, you'll need to claim your app by creating an account—in addition to the URL you opened above, the CLI also returned a URL to claim your account.
 Follow that link and you'll be ready to go!

 ## Where are my blog posts?